guillaumezin/HAControl/README.md

 1. You can associate a Home Assistant entity that will turn on and off at the same time as a player.

 1. If you have [Custom Clock, Custom Clock Helper](http://wiki.slimdevices.com/index.php/Custom_Clock_applet) and [SuperDateTime (weather.com version 5.9.42 onwards)](https://sourceforge.net/projects/sdt-weather-com), Home Assistant can expose values based on entities state to Custom Clock Helper.
-The formatting is explained in Home Assistant settings of the player settings page.
+The formatting is explained in Home Assistant control settings of the player settings page.

-1. Home Assistant control should appear on the main screen of your Jive based players.
+1. Home Assistant control should appear in home menu of your Jive based players.

 Limitations
 -----------